JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_prerequisites.md

 * The only comment in the file is a link to the [README.md](https://github.com/JetBrains/gradle-intellij-plugin/blob/master/README.md) for the gradle-intellij-plugin, which is a reference for its configuration DSL.
 * The value of the Setup DSL attribute `intellij.version` specifies the version of the IntelliJ Platform to be used to build the plugin.
   It defaults to the version of IntelliJ IDEA that was used to run the New Project Wizard.
-* The value of the Patching DSL attribute `patchPluginXml.changeNotes` is set to a place holder text.
+* The value of the Patching DSL attribute `patchPluginXml.changeNotes` is set to a placeholder text.

 #### Plugin Gradle Properties and Plugin Configuration File Elements

 The Gradle properties `rootProject.name` and `project.group` will not, in general, match the respective [plugin configuration file](plugin_configuration_file.md) <path>plugin.xml</path> elements `<name>` and `<id>`.
 There is no IntelliJ Platform-related reason they should as they serve different functions.